AmalKottoor/company-frontend/OPTIMIZATION_GUIDE.md

 ## Overview

-This document outlines all performance optimizations implemented for the OptiAutomata website to ensure excellent performance on both PC and mobile devices without any UI or component changes.
+This document outlines all performance optimizations implemented for the Caelus Technologies website to ensure excellent performance on both PC and mobile devices without any UI or component changes.

 ## 📋 Table of Contents